thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 The following plugins do exist:

-- docker
+- Docker
-- apt
+- APT
-- docker-compose
+- Docker-compose
-- snap
+- Snap

 In order to use those plugins they need to be copied to:

 ```/etc/tedge/sm-plugins```

-The apt plugin is installed automatically.
-You can find the other plugins in the repository .
-Make sure to disconnect/reconnect the device after adding plugins via
+The APT plugin is installed automatically.
+You can find the other plugins in the repository.
+Make sure to disconnect/reconnect the device after adding plugins via:
 ```
 sudo tedge disconnect c8y
 sudo tedge connect c8y